 Many of us are happier with some form of work, contrary to popular expectations.

-You may have read my story here where I tried to retire on the island of Bermuda with my husband in my early 30’s.
+You may have read my story here where I tried to retire on the island of Bermuda with my husband in my early 30’s due to his job relocation.
 Desperate for the stimulation I had gotten from my career life, I turned that energy toward investing as a replacement for career work.

 This was years before the internet.
 But since the birth of the internet, the opportunities for older adults to make money with a side hustle are endless for anyone seeking to make extra income while experiencing life richer.